UK inflation turns negative!!! – how will that impact small businesses?

 - This effect is then passed up the supply chain from retailers to their suppliers and then to their respective suppliers.
 So whilst you will be less inclined to purchase from your suppliers the same can be said for your customers.
 Consequently, the effect spreads through the whole economy.

 - Unsold stocks held by a business will reduce in value meaning that the business can make a loss simply by holding stock as the market price falls.
 High levels of unsold stock can result in very significant losses once you factor in the likely additional effect of stock obsolescence.

 - The anticipation of these effects as well as falling turnover can make businesses more cautious, hold smaller amounts of stock, delay capital investment and even make redundancies to reduce overheads.

 - Media reports of redundancies causes consumers to tighten the purse strings exacerbating the effect by bringing on a period of recession.

 - Debt will grow in real terms.
 Therefore after a year of 1% inflation a mortgage with a balance of £100,000 will feel in real terms like a mortgage balance of £101,000.
 This effect can leave consumers with a reduced disposable income and a greater inclination to save rather than spend.

 The net effect of these factors is that a short period of deflation can spiral into a much longer deflationary cycle as shown by Japan since the early 1990’s.
 Therefore Mark Carney’s prediction that prices are likely to rebound at the end of this year may prove overly optimistic.

 So what should businesses do to minimise the impact on profitability?
 The simple answer is that there is no one-size fits all answer but taking a serious look at your stock levels is a good starting point.
-If you have any concerns that deflation might cause your business difficulty, phone Lynn Gibson or Robert Hewitt on 01932 336149 for a free 1 hour business review.
+If you have any concerns that deflation might cause your business difficulty, phone Lynn Gibson on 01932 336149 for a free 1 hour business review.